-The District shall also incentivise employees for the acquisition and maintenance of certifications in other trades (maintenance or operations).
+The District shall also incentivize employees for the acquisition and maintenance of certifications in other trades; for possession of a Professional Engineering License by the Field Engineer(s); and, for possession of a Certified Public Accountant License by the Accountant(s).
 However, regardless of the total number of certifications an employee may acquire, the District shall only pay for a maximum of three steps above the employee's required certification.

 Employees qualified to provide specialized training (e.g. CPR, First Aide, Forklift Training, Mainsaver, etc.) to other District employees shall receive 5% in addition to base salary when actually providing training, on an hour-per-hour basis.
 The training must be formalized (scheduled and agendized) and pre-approved/authorized by the manager in order to qualify for additional compensation.
-This provision does not apply to regular training provided by Lead Workers to lower classifications within the unit.

-The District is committed to providing assistance for the training and improvement of employees, and will allow the use of the Employee Qualification Improvement Program, detailed in Section VII.F of the Memorandum of Understanding, for approved certification training.
+The District is committed to providing assistance for the training and improvement of employees, and will allow the use of the Employee Qualification Improvement Program, detailed in Section VII.F of this Memorandum of Understanding, for approved certification training.

-The District acknowledges that the job descriptions allow employees two years to obtain certain certifications.
-However, they may be unable to acquire the required certification within this period of time due to the CWEA examination schedule.
+The District acknowledges that the job descriptions provide two years to obtain certain certifications, which may not be able to be accommodated through the time scheduling of CWEA.
 In this event, the employees may request an extension of time from the General Manager to obtain the required certification at the soonest possible date.